dwbrite/transmission/story.md

 [Monday 3:00 p.m.]

 Nothing interesting happened over the weekend.
-You've finally got another voicemail.
+You’ve finally got another voicemail.

-> ???: Meet me at the river hotel at 6:00.
+> ???: Meet me at the River Hotel at 6:00.
 You know the room.
 >
 > Joyce: I'll see you then.
 >